kushpatel10/Myuu-Companion/README.md

 Exciting updates are in the works!
 Here's what you can expect in the next version of this bot:

 - **User-Friendly Updates**
   Streamlined interfaces and better command handling for seamless usability.

-(Like help command and blah blah)
+- **And Much More!**
+  Im continuously brainstorming and iterating to bring more exciting features.
+Stay tuned!

 ---